dmolik/bflo-kube-tf/README.md

   - A working shell - IE: bash, zsh, or tsh; this is used for data gathering and provisioning.
   - ssh client - the ssh command is used as part of the data gathering and provisioning steps.
   - Terraform, you can download it [Here](https://www.terraform.io/downloads.html).
+  - Packer, you can get it [Here](https://www.packer.io/downloads.html)
+  - Some sort of make, perhaps GNUMake.

 The next step is to create an AWS api key.
 Under `Services -> IAM -> Users -> Security Credentials -> Access Keys`